 Figure 3 DL Residual BLER after HARQ

 Figure 4 User DL Call TP shows how the highest user call throughputs are achieved with HARQ off.
-However, 34% of the users do not any data through as their SINR is so low.
-Also, the traffic model here has no higher-level problems associated to transmission errors such as application retransmissions.
+However, 34% of the users do not get any data through as their SINR is so low.
+Also, the used traffic model (full buffer) has no higher-level problems associated to transmission errors such as application retransmissions.
 On the other hand, static blind retransmission configuration is wasting a lot of resources as half of the users have little need for 4 or 8 transmissions and throughputs are greatly sacrificed.

+Observation 1: Without retransmissions, significant percentage of users are not receiving any throughput in challenging GEO use case.

+Observation 2: Blind retransmissions (slot aggregation) improve the residual BLER in challenging GEO use case with HARQ feedback disabled.

+Observation 3: Blind retransmissions (slot aggregation) waste a lot of resources if it is not enabled per UE in a dynamic way (on a need basis).

 Dynamic blind retransmission schemes are more efficient when comparing cases with similar BLER.
 MCS 0 triggered scheme gives about twice the throughput compared to the static 3 retransmission case.
-One threshold coupling loss based scheme is a bit behind of the MCS scheme here.
+One threshold coupling loss-based scheme is a bit behind of the MCS scheme here.
 The coupling loss scheme with two thresholds and 3/7 retransmissions can further limit BLER to similar level as static 7 retransmission case but providing better throughput.

 Table 2 Retransmission shows how MCS scheme gets similar BLER as coupling loss scheme with less retransmissions.
 There are many reasons for that.
 MCS index 0 is directly related to the increased BLER of users as then link adaptation is no longer able to reduce the errors.
 Coupling loss scheme uses coupling loss value from UL and threshold might not be the optimal.
-Also, the PHR has 1 dB granularity and here power control alpha value 0.6 was used which means the coupling loss estimate has 1/0.6 = 1.66 dB granularity.
+Also, the PHR has 1 dB granularity and power control alpha value 0.6 was used which means the coupling loss estimate has 1/0.6 = 1.66 dB granularity.
 On the other hand, the coupling loss can separate the bad users from really bad users providing extra robustness without unnecessary overhead.